 Turn onto Riverview Drive in Hanover to find a winding road that ends on a bluff overlooking the Ohio River.
 The drive is bordered by family homes and steep, wooded hillsides that head down into valleys.

 When a 3.5 acre portion of that steep forest came up for auction last Fall, something impressive happened: the neighbors joined forces to protect the woods.
-Last Friday, these neighbors gathered to celebrate turning this parcel into a nature preserve with Oak Heritage Conservancy.
+In June 2017, these neighbors gathered to celebrate turning this parcel into a nature preserve with Oak Heritage Conservancy.

 The neighbors realized that they all enjoyed those woods along the road as a place to walk and enjoy nature.